 Browse for Torizon resources from the tabs below.

 Torizon fully supports the following modules, which use eMMC as flash storage:

-After you have completed it, check the other tabs from the current article, where you can find a list of Torizon features as well as a list of related articles.
+After you have completed it you can have a complete and updated overview of TorizonCore on the TorizonCore Overview article.
+You can also check the other tabs from this article, there you can find a list of Torizon features as well as a list of related articles.

 TorizonCore is installed via the Toradex Easy Installer that comes pre-installed in Toradex SoMs from the factory.
 Install the TorizonCore image with Docker runtime:

 Upon booting one can login on the serial console (debug UART) or from the network via SSH using the following user and password: